carbon-language/carbon-lang/llvm/docs/LoopTerminology.rst

 A program is in Loop Closed SSA Form if it is in SSA form and all values that are defined in a loop are used only inside this loop.

 Programs written in LLVM IR are always in SSA form but not necessarily in LCSSA.
-To achieve the latter, single entry PHI nodes are inserted at the end of the loops for all values that are live across the loop boundary [#lcssa-construction]_.
+To achieve the latter, for each value that is live across the loop boundary, single entry PHI nodes are inserted to each of the exit blocks [#lcssa-construction]_ in order to "close" these values inside the loop.
 In particular, consider the following loop:

 .. code-block:: C